Elias Mubanga: Career

-A member of the United Party for National Development, Mubanga is the current Minister of Small and Medium Enterprises Development and a member of parliament.
+Elias Mubanga is a member of the United Party for National Development and was picked as a nominated member of Parliament by President Hakainde Hichilema.
+He was appointed by the president to be the Minister of Small and Medium Enterprises Development on 17 September 2021 and he served in that position up to 19 February 2026 when he was dismissed.
 He holds an associate degree in environmental engineering and a diploma in information technology and accounting.